 Decades later, walking from his car to his office at CityPlace, Reid walked by High School, Inc. and observed the enthusiasm its principal had for the students and the insurance and finance academy.

 “He was a breath of fresh air.
 I thought what he was doing with a focus toward finance was really cool.
-I was interested in getting involved,” says Reid, first vice president, wealth management at Morgan Stanley.
+I was interested in getting involved,” says Reid, who works at a financial services company here in Hartford.

 When the certified financial planner learned a new Weaver High School was being built that would house High School, Inc., he didn’t hesitate to get involved in the planning process.
 He brought his perspective as a product of the Hartford schools, along with a desire to improve them.

 He’s passionate about today’s students and wants to see that they get the quality education they need so they can flourish, he says.

 He wants to help the Hartford schools do better.

 “I was lucky in the Hartford schools.
 I had really good teachers.
 I felt like the teachers cared,” Reid said.
 In addition to strong support at home, he says, athletics played an important role in his development.
 He’s concerned that opportunities for school athletics are waning.

 As a member of High School, Inc.’s industry advisory board, Reid brought his passion and perspective to Weaver’s Culture and Climate Work Group.
 He and the others on the work group were laser-focused on creating a unified school.

 “Questioning the status quo is something that I’ve always been pretty comfortable with,” he says.
 For example, those involved in designing the new Weaver have talked about how to shift the limited resources to improve the school experience for students.

 “We’re seeing a different way of thinking about how the school could be – what could come out of a new high school.”